MarkMoki/essellerapk/README.md

 ### 2. Supabase Setup
 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to SQL Editor and run the contents of `supabase_schema.sql`
+   - **Note**: The schema includes automatic migrations to handle updates safely
+   - It can be run multiple times without issues
+   - Existing data will be preserved during migrations
+3. **Email Verification Setup** (Important for production):
+   - Go to Authentication > Settings
+   - **Disable "Enable email confirmations"** - We handle verification manually in the app to allow admin bypass
+   - Configure SMTP settings to avoid spam:
+     - Use a reputable email service like SendGrid, Mailgun, or AWS SES
+     - Set up SMTP credentials in Authentication > Settings > SMTP Settings
+     - This ensures emails don't go to spam folders
+   - **Rate Limiting**: To remove email send rate limits (for over_email_send_rate errors):
+     - Go to Authentication > Rate Limits
+     - Increase or disable the "Email sends per hour" limit
+     - Note: This may require a paid Supabase plan for higher limits
-3. Get your project URL and anon key from Settings > API
+4. Get your project URL and anon key from Settings > API
-4. Update `lib/constants.dart` with your credentials:
+5. Update `lib/constants.dart` with your credentials:
    ```dart
    const String supabaseUrl = 'your-project-url';
    const String supabaseAnonKey = 'your-anon-key';